python-cmd2/cmd2/docs/testing.rst

 sub-classes of :class:`~cmd2.Cmd` or :class:`~cmd2.command_definition.CommandSet`, you must use `Autospeccing
 <python_mock_autospeccing_>`_, `spec=True <python_mock_patch_>`_, or whatever
-equivalant is provided in the mocking library you're using.
+equivalent is provided in the mocking library you're using.

 In order to automatically load functions as commands cmd2 performs a number of reflection calls to look up attributes of classes defined in your cmd2